-The accounting treatment of non-current liabilities depends on whether they are reported in the government-wide or fund financial statements.
-In the government-wide financial statements, all non-current liabilities that will be repaid from governmental resources are reported as liabilities in the government-wide statements.
-In the fund financial statements, non-current liabilities for governmental funds are not k.
+The accounting treatment of non-current liabilities depends on whether they are reported in the governmentwide or fund financial statements.
+In the governmentwide financial statements, all non-current liabilities that will be repaid from governmental resources are liabilities reported in the government-wide as statements.
+In the fund financial statements, current liabilities for governmental funds are not k.
 Non-Current (Long-Term) Liabilities (Continued)